ADSR Envelope: The Key to Unique Sounds in Your Music

 synthesizer

-The ADSR envelope is the heart of every synth – both analog and digital.
-It shapes the sound and gives your productions a very personal touch.Drum Machines
+The ADSR envelope is at the heart of every synth, whether analog or digital.
+It shapes the sound over time and gives your productions a distinct character.Drum machines

-ADSR can not only control volume, but also Filter and other modulations (e.g. wobble sounds, rising filter effects) steer.
+ADSR can control not only volume, but also filters and other modulations, for example wobble sounds or rising filter effects.

 ADSR in Practice: Examples and Settings